microsoft/vscode-docs/docs/remote/ssh.md

 ### Can I sign in to my SSH server with another/additional authentication mechanism like a password?

 Yes, you should be prompted to enter your token or password automatically.
-However, note that passwords are not saved, so using [key based authentication](/docs/remote/troubleshooting.md#configuring-key-based-authentication) is typically more convenient.
+However, passwords are not saved, so using [key based authentication](/docs/remote/troubleshooting.md#configuring-key-based-authentication) is typically more convenient.

 ### How do I fix SSH errors about "bad permissions"?